- 13 Jan 2023

 Select + Add new record and, in the Name field, enter Wii Platform.
 This should be a descriptive term for the new role.

-Create RLS Regular Filter
+Create RLS Regular Rule

 As above, navigate to Row Level Security, add a new record, and define the following fields: